what happens when your identity Is stolen?

 - A lot of financial companies offer activity alerts, so look into your accounts and if they have them, sign up for them.
 If you do receive an alert that is suspicious, or your financial institution reports unusual account activity, respond as soon as possible.

 - Use password managers like Norton Identity Safe to autofill login information, bypassing keyloggers.

-- Transact financial business online only with secure websites with URLs that begin with "https:" or that are authenticated by companies like Symantec.
+- Transact financial business online only with secure websites with URLs that begin with "https:".

 - Install personal firewall, antivirus, antispyware, and antispam protection-all are available in a single security suite with Norton Security.